brianhuster/treesitter-endwise.nvim/README.md

 # Quick Start

+You can install this plugin using your favorite plugin manager or `packages` feature in Neovim.

 After installing the plugin, make sure that you install the parsers for the languages you want to use
 ```vim
 :TSInstall ruby lua vim bash elixir fish julia